RussellLuo/kun/README.md

     + **statusCode**: The status code of the success HTTP response.
         - Optional: Defaults to 200 if not specified.
     + **body**: The name of the response field whose value is mapped to the HTTP response body.
-        - Optional: When omitted, a struct containing all the results (except error) will be used as the HTTP response body.
+        - Optional: When omitted, a struct containing all the results (except error) will automatically be mapped to the HTTP response body.
 - Example:

     ```go